Code Quality Assurance Checklist: 8/20 Rule

 Simply answer Yes to the 20 questions below and you can get an A+ rating.

 The order also reflects comprehensibility for non-technical clients.
 The first 4 areas (General, Precision, Browser check, Valid HTML) can be considered as Basic Quality Assurance, which doesn’t require in-depth technical knowledge and most of the non-technical clients are able to check those criteria too when they receive code.
-The remaining 4 areas make an Advanced Quality Assurance which requires a trained Quality Controller or an experienced developer to be properly judged.
+The remaining 4 areas make an Advanced Code Quality Assurance which requires a trained Quality Controller or an experienced developer to be properly judged.

 Code Quality Assurance Checklist